dwarvesf/playbook/engineering/12-factor-app.md

 # The 12-factor App

-The 12-factor apps let we write modern software as a service which is easy to deploy, scale up, maximize portability, and minimize time, the cost for new developers joining the project.
+*The 12-factor apps let us write modern software as a service which is easy to deploy, scale up, maximize portability, and minimize time, the cost for new developers joining the project.*

 You can read more about the philosophy of the 12-factor app https://12factor.net.
-Here we only show how we those in real projects.
+Here we only show how we apply those in real projects.

 ## Codebase